 - Rotate the sides of plant pots every week or so to ensure plants get equal lighting on all sides.

 - Don’t over water.
 In most cases, using enough water to moisten the soil is adequate.
 Plants such as succulents do not require regular watering.
-For succulents, a thorough misting once a week should be enough.
+Winter succulent care largely consists of just one thorough misting each week!

 - Don’t let plants dry out completely between watering.
 Soil that is too dry can cause stress on plants and may even kill some.